 Training and development can help associates see a clear career path of progression within your organization, which can incentivize them to stick around longer and grow with your company.
-If a clear career path is not an option, enhanced training programs are still valuable for contact center agents to succeed and feel more secure in their role.
+If a clear career path is not an option, enhanced training programs are still valuable for contact center agents to succeed and feel more engaged in their role.

-Many contact center agents are forced into learning the role while on-the-job.
+Many contact center agents are forced into learning the role while on the job.
 This can cause undue stress while fielding escalated calls.
-When employees must provide difficult answers, without appropriate information and training resources, it can push employees toward disengagement at a faster rate than those who feel prepared to handle emotional customer calls.
+When employees must provide difficult answers without appropriate information and training resources, it can push employees toward disengagement at a faster rate than those who feel prepared to handle emotional customer calls.

-Researchers in Italy recently found that promoting the well-being of call center employees is an important key to fostering job satisfaction and reducing turnover.
+Researchers in Italy found that promoting the well-being of call center employees is an important key to fostering job satisfaction and reducing turnover.